camdagr8/ActionSequence/README.md

 # ActionSequence

-Having Promise.all() is great, but some times you just want to run through a list of Promises or function in fixed order.
+Having `Promise.all()` is great, but some times you just want to run through a list of Promises or functions in fixed order.

 > ActionSequence works in both Node and browser environments.